inouire/java-basics/README.md

 **Please keep in mind that the classes from java-basics are made to be reliable and really simple to use.**
 So if you feel that they don't provide you enough power or flexibility, you should look at more complete libraries from the java world, or send a pull request if you have a way to do what you want that keep the usage really simple.

-But maybe what they do will cover your needs as they cover mine. :dart:
+But maybe what they do will cover your needs :dart: as they cover mine ?

-The next section present some examples to show how to use it.
+The next sections present some examples to show how to use it.
 If you want to modify or contribute to java-basics, jump to the last section of this README.

-## Examples

-### Args
+## Args

 The Args class allows you to get options values from the command line arguments.
 You define the name of the flag for this option, and the option value will be taken from the argument *after* this flag (if it exists...)